glendaviesnz/coblocks-builder/README.md

 * Add ability to clone a specific release/tag of CoBlocks repo
 * Add options for removing unused vendor js files
+* Add option to remove unused php files from ./includes